rust-or/rust-lp-modeler/README.md

 Dev in progress.

-The first usable version will provide this SDL to make a LP Model :
+This first alpha version provide this SDL to make a LP Model :
 ```rust
 use lp_modeler::problem::{LpObjective, LpProblem};
 use lp_modeler::variables::{LpVariable, LpType, LpOperations};